 Learning how to stay anonymous online is an essential in this post-Snowden revelations world.
 The tools that you need to use are out there if you know what to look for.
 Best of all, the average person can use them effectively with a little bit of knowledge.
-This guide seeks to give you anonymity on […]
+Did you know that 89% of people worry […]

 Learning how to stay anonymous online is an essential in this post-Snowden revelations world.
 The tools that you need to use are out there if you know what to look for.
 Best of all, the average person can use them effectively with a little bit of knowledge.